Percy Morfee: Cricket career

 A fast bowler, Morfee joined Kent's Tonbridge Nursery in 1907 and played for the county's Second XI during the same year.
 When Kent's primary fast bowler Arthur Fielder became ill in 1910, Morfee made his first-class cricket debut for Kent at Lord's against Middlesex, dismissing Middlesex captain and England international Plum Warner for a duck in each innings.
 A series of good performances in the Second XI and a recurrence of Fielder's illness saw Morfee make four more appearances for the First XI during the season, finishing with 14 wickets.

 The 1911 season was less successful, although Morfee took 39 wickets and scored 400 runs, including a century, for the Second XI.
 He made only five First XI appearances and only one the following season, his last for the county.
-He was released by Kent after the 1912 season and had spells as professional at a variety of sides in Scotland and in the Lancashire League.
-He played for Dunfermline and made an appearance for a Scotland side in 1913, and was employed as a professional in the Lancashire League with sides including Nelson, Todmorden and Accrington until 1931 as well as working as a groundsman in the United States in 1922 and 1923.
+He was released by Kent after the 1912 season and had spells as professional in Scotland and in the Lancashire League.
+He played for Dunfermline and made an appearance for Scotland in 1913, and was employed as a professional in the Lancashire League with Nelson, Todmorden, and Accrington until 1931 as well as working as a groundsman in the United States in 1922 and 1923.
 As late as 1937 he was employed as the professional at Darlington Cricket Club.
 Morfee also played football, appearing for his home-town club Ashford United.